 And of course, Tacodeli is known for their breakfast tacos but I love their lunch tacos with a side of queso.

-WHAT TO ORDER: Mexico City sirloin, el conquistador, and/or any of their daily specials.
+WHAT TO ORDER: Mexico City sirloin, Sabrosita Barbacoa, and/or any of their daily specials.

 Multiple locations in Austin

-One of my favorite tacos in Austin is the chimichurri skirt steak tacos at Fresa’s that comes with roasted onions, rice, and beans.
+One of my favorite tacos in Austin is the chimichurri skirt steak tacos at Fresa’s that comes with roasted onions, rice, beans, and a whole jalapeño.
 The achiote chicken is popular too.

 WHAT TO ORDER: Achiote & citrus chicken and chimichurri skirt steak tacos, queso, Mexican street corn, and frozen prickly pear margaritas.